jcreedcmu/pyoro/DESIGN.md

 ### Puzzles

-- Puzzles ideally come from unexpected interactions between puzzle mechanisms, unexpected corner cases thereof.
+- Puzzles MOSTLY come from unexpected interactions between puzzle mechanisms, and/or unexpected corner cases thereof.
 Some of my favorite puzzles in Stephen's Sausage Roll and Baba is You were of this form.

 - <details>
     <summary>🚨 Spoilers 🚨 for Leap Year</summary>